kswedberg/eslint-config-kswedberg/README.md

 `yarn add eslint-config-kswedberg --dev`

-Then, add the config to the project's `eslint.config.x` or `.eslintrc.js` file as described in the on of the usage sections below.
+Then, add the config to the project's `eslint.config.x` or `.eslintrc.js` file as described in one of the usage sections below.

 ## Notes